Introduction to MySQL REGEXP

 expression REGEXP pattern

 Here, the ‘expression’ stands for the column name or the expression to be looked at from the database.
-The term ‘pattern’ stands for the string which is to be searched in the DB.
+The term ‘pattern’ represents the string to be searched in the DB.

-While using with a real query, the REGEXP will be as follows:
+While using a real query, the REGEXP will be as follows:

 SELECT * from table_name where expression REGEXP pattern;